hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 #### Appraise
 Use to evaluate the trade deal being currently offered in bartering Sums the value of the items being offered to and by the player.
-A skill check is tested against TODO and based on the sucess or failure the appropiate trade evaluation message is displayed
+A skill check is tested against TODO and based on the sucess or failure the appropiate trade evaluation message is displayed.

 #### Swimming
 Use to control swimming speed(to confirm) and once a minute(to confirm) a skill check is performed against the ``swimming`` skill.